-Avowed is a big, first-person RPG set in the same world as Pillars of Eternity, and it looks like it might be Obsidian's spin on The Elder Scrolls.
-It would make a lot of sense: Over the past decade, Obsidian has garnered love and praise for taking beloved RPG subgenres and adding its a modern spin.
-Pillars of Eternity was a love letter to cRPG greats like Baldur's Gate, while The Outer Worlds evoked the grim satire and meaningful choices of Fallout: New Vegas (which it also created).
-Now it looks like Obsidian is inching into Skyrim's territory, and with The Elder Scrolls 6 likely still years away, the idea of a big fantasy first-person RPG is exciting.
+Avowed is a big, first-person RPG set in the same world as Pillars of Eternity, and it sure does seem like Obsidian's spin on the Elder Scrolls.
+It makes sense if you think about it.
+Over the past decade, Obsidian has garnered a lot of love and praise for taking beloved RPG subgenres and adding its own unique twist.
+Pillars of Eternity was a love letter to cRPG greats like Baldur's Gate, while The Outer Worlds evoked the grim satire and meaningful choices of Fallout: New Vegas (which Obsidian also created).
+Now it looks like Obsidian is inching into Skyrim's territory, and with The Elder Scrolls 6 likely still years away, the idea of a big, fantasy first-person RPG is exciting.

 Details at this point are scarce, though.
 We're going to keep this article updated with all the latest details about Avowed as they become known, including word on a release date, how the game actually plays, and everything else that we couldn't glean from its cinematic trailer.
 For now, here's what we know so far.